 Proposition 8

 When firm B manipulates online reviews alone, the platform will choose to govern if and only if .
-According to the profits we calculated in Eqs.
+Based on the profits we calculated in Eqs.
 (38-3) and (32-3), there is one case as , .

 Similar to the situation when firm A engages in manipulation, the inferior firm B will prefer manipulation in three cases.
-Proposition 6 reveals these cases.
+Proposition 6 reveals the following cases:

-(1) When the platform filters out the majority of fraudulent reviews (i.e. ), the inferior firm B will be better off compared to no manipulation with a large or a small .
+(1) When the platform filters out the majority of fraudulent reviews (i.e., ), the inferior firm B will be better off compared to the no manipulation scenario with a large or a small .
 When is large, the perceived quality difference between firms A and B becomes large.
-In this case, consumers generally exhibit a strong sensitivity to perceived quality, allowing firm B to enhance its perceived quality through manipulation, thereby effectively attracting consumers who prioritize perceived quality.
-This sensitivity is because for experience goods, where consumers cannot ascertain quality prior to purchase, perceived quality plays a crucial role in the decision-making process [33].
+In this case, consumers generally exhibit a strong sensitivity to perceived quality, thus allowing firm B to enhance its perceived quality through manipulation.
+In turn, this effectively attracts consumers who prioritize perceived quality.
+This sensitivity is due to the fact that for experience goods, where consumers cannot ascertain quality prior to purchase, perceived quality plays a crucial role in their decision-making process [33].
 Although the platform’s strong governance significantly weakens the manipulation effort, the demand for firm B still increases compared to the situation without manipulation.
-Besides, when the perceived quality difference (i.e. ) between firms A and B is not significant, and the platform has implemented a strong governance strategy that greatly weakens firm B’s manipulation effort, consumers find it difficult to distinguish between the perceived quality of these two firms.
+Furthermore, when the perceived quality difference (i.e., ) between firms A and B is not significant, and the platform has implemented a strong governance strategy, this scenario greatly weakens firm B’s manipulation effort, so consumers will find it difficult to distinguish between the perceived quality of these two firms.
 Consequently, firm B can attract price-sensitive consumers and increase sales through appropriate decreasing prices.
-Mathematically, is monotonically increasing to according to Eq.
-(35-2); therefore, in this context, firm B performs better compared to when it is not manipulating, especially with a large .
-It is straightforward that when is small or large in this case, firm B will be better off than no manipulation.
+Mathematically, is monotonically increasing to in accordance with Eq.
+(35-2).
+Therefore, in this context, firm B performs better compared to when it is not manipulating, especially with a large .
+It is straightforward to say that when is small or large in this case, firm B will be better off than in the no manipulation scenario.

-(2) When the platform filters out a small portion of fraudulent reviews (i.e. ), the unit manipulation cost is moderate (i.e. ), and the unit governance cost is small (i.e. ), firm B will be better off compared to no manipulation with a small .
-According to Eq.
+(2) When the platform filters out a small portion of fraudulent reviews (i.e., ), the unit manipulation cost is moderate (i.e., ), and the unit governance cost is small (i.e., ), firm B will be better off compared to the no manipulation scenario with a small .
+Based on Eq.
 (36), is monotonically decreasing to .
-When is relatively high, the platform’s governance over firm B is weak, allowing B to attract consumers through manipulated reviews even if with a small manipulation effort.
-In this situation, when the perceived quality difference (i.e. ) between A and B is small, the benefit that manipulation brings to firm B are limited with a small manipulation effort.
-Then, firm B should focus on managing costs to avoid unnecessary expenditures.
+When is relatively high, the platform’s governance over firm B is weak, allowing B to attract consumers through manipulated reviews, even if with a small manipulation effort.
+In this situation, when the perceived quality difference (i.e., ) between firms A and B is small, the benefit that manipulation brings to firm B is limited with a small manipulation effort.
+As such, firm B should focus on managing costs to avoid unnecessary expenditures.
 At this point, the manipulation cost should not be too small.
-This is because the manipulation cost is monotonically decreasing to the extent of manipulation (i.e. ), and is squared in the manipulation cost, its impact in cost is greater than that of itself.
-Mathematically, the manipulation cost is inversely proportional to the unit manipulation cost coefficient (i.e. ).
+This is because when the manipulation cost is monotonically decreasing to the extent of manipulation (i.e. ), and is squared in the manipulation cost, then its impact in cost is greater than that of itself.
+Mathematically, the manipulation cost is inversely proportional to the unit manipulation cost coefficient (i.e., ).
 Therefore, to reduce costs, it is essential to ensure that is relatively large.
 When is very small, as indicated by Eqs.
-(36) and (37), both the platform’s governance intensity and the firm’s manipulation effort decrease.
-Although the penalty resulting from governance is low at this point, the reduction in manipulation efforts also occurs.
-Consequently, firm B needs to control its unit manipulation cost to avoid a situation where it cannot derive sufficient benefits from manipulation to offset the costs incurred.
+(36) and (37), the platform’s governance intensity and firm B’s manipulation efforts decrease.
+Although the penalty resulting from governance is low at this point, a reduction in manipulation efforts also occurs.
+Consequently, firm B must control its unit manipulation costs to avoid a situation where it cannot derive sufficient benefits from manipulation to offset the costs incurred.